 The share capital of the Company presently consists of an unlimited number of common shares ("Common Shares") and an unlimited number of Class A Preferred Shares ("Class A Preferred Shares") issuable in series.
-The Company has fixed July 22, 2022 as the record date (the "Record Date") for the purpose of determining the shareholders entitled to receive notice of and to vote at the Meeting.
-As of June 29, 2022 there were 14,562,895 Common Shares and no Class A Preferred Shares outstanding.
+The Company has fixed July 21, 2023 as the record date (the "Record Date") for the purpose of determining the shareholders entitled to receive notice of and to vote at the Meeting.
+As of July 21, 2023 there were 14,694,143 Common Shares and no Class A Preferred Shares outstanding.
 Each Common Share entitles its holder or any proxy named by him or her to one vote at the Meeting or at any adjournment thereof.
-Any Common Share that is registered at the close of business on the Record Date will entitle its holder or any proxy named by him or her to receive notice of and at any adjournment thereof.
+Any Common Share that is registered at the close of business on the Record Date will entitle its holder or any proxy named by him or her to receive notice of and to vote at the Meeting and at any adjournment thereof.
 Shares may be voted for or against with respect to the election of directors and may be voted for or be withheld from voting with respect to the appointment of auditors and the authorization of the directors to fix their remuneration.
-On all other matters, including the approval of unallocated options resolution, the shareholders may vote for or against the proposal.

 The Company shall prepare, no later than ten days after the Record Date, an alphabetical list of shareholders entitled to vote at the Meeting that indicates the number of shares held by each shareholder.
-The list of shareholders entitled to vote at the Meeting is available for inspection during usual business hours at the office of the Company's transfer agent and registrar, Computershare Investor Services Inc., located at 1500 Robert-Bourassa Boulevard, Suite 700, Montréal, Québec, H3A 3S8, as well as at the Meeting.
+The list of shareholders entitled to vote at the Meeting is available for inspection during usual business hours at the office of the Company's transfer agent and registrar, Computershare Investor Services Inc., located at 100 University Ave, 8th floor, Toronto, Ontario, M5J 2Y1, as well as at the Meeting.